The 5 Best Point-of-Sale Systems for Small Businesses

 - iPad-only POS system

 ShopKeep is pretty stingy about sharing plan details.
-When we checked two months ago, there were three plans: Free ($0 per month), Essential ($99 per month), and Advanced ($199 per month).
+In fact, the only way to contact them about sales information is to call them.
+When we checked four months ago, there were three plans: Free ($0 per month), Essential ($99 per month), and Advanced ($199 per month).
 But since ShopKeep doesn’t display its pricing information publicly anymore, it’s hard to say whether those plans or prices are still available.

 In any case, each of ShopKeep’s plans likely comes with different limits for the number of registers and employees you can have on your plan.
 You’ll also probably need to upgrade your plan if you want to offer gift cards or sell online.